samjaninf/OFN-User-Guide---Master/getting-started.md

 Take these 4 steps to create your personalized profile and get started on the Open Food Network.

 Time: 30 minutes
-## Steps for creating and editing a hub profile:
+## Steps for creating and editing a profile:

 1. [Create an account.](/create-an-account.md)
 2. [Select the ‘type’ of profile you’d like.](/hub-profile-types.md)